pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

       ciphertext: ZXN....
 ```

-You can store values in an environment via the Pulumi Cloud console or via the CLI.
+You can store and retrieve values in an environment via the Pulumi Cloud console or via the CLI.

+## Store Environment Values

-### Store values via the console
+### Store via the console

 To store values in your environment, first click on the name of the environment to open its definition editor.
 You will be presented with a split pane view.
 The left side is where you will write the definition of your environment configuration, and the right side will show a preview of your configuration in JSON format.